gazamcnulty/pp1-parklife/README.md

 Deployment

+This was created from the Code-Institute-Org/gitpod-full-template on GitHub.
+[Code Institute Template on GitHub] (https://github.com/Code-Institute-Org/gitpod-full-template) Clicked on 'use this template' , chose a name , description.
+Clicked create repository.
+Clicked Gitpod to create the workspace

-From n the pp1-parklife repository on GitHub, click settings tab, then pages.
+This was done by clicking the pp1-parklife repository on GitHub, click settings tab, then pages.
-Go to source section , deploy from a branch
+Go to source section , deploy, main branch.
 This should update to show it has been deployed

 ![deployment](assets/images/deployment.jpeg)